Skip to main content

 If you are unable to access the Instana Web UI you will need to go back through the previous lab and follow all the steps to ensure that the Instana server is up and running.

-When installing Instana agent you have to select if you want the agent to be dynamic or static based on whether it can update itself or not.
-Here is the excerpt from the Instana agent documentation.
+When installing the Instana agent you have to select if you want the agent to be dynamic or static based on whether it can update itself or not.

-• A Dynamic host agent downloads on startup the latest set of sensors from repositories.
-By default, a dynamic agent updates itself daily with the latest and greatest capabilities that are released.
-It is also possible to tightly control the updating of dynamic host agents by pinning a version
+• A Dynamic host agent downloads the latest set of sensors from repositories.
+By default, a dynamic agent updates itself at agent startup and checks daily for updates to the agent and sensor code.
+This automatically gives you access to new features and bug fixes.
+It is also possible to tightly control the updating of dynamic host agents by pinning a version.
+It is also possible to change the interval that the Agent checks for updates.

 By default, dynamic host agents use the Instana repository to pull updates, but it is possible to set up your own managed mirror.
-Currently, the mirror must be a Nexus repository.
-This is probably the best option for must customers because it allows them the benefits of automatic updates, while at the same time controlling the content that is in the repository.
+Currently, the mirror must be a Nexus or Artifactory repository.
+This is probably the best option for most customers because it allows them the benefits of automatic updates, while at the same time controlling the content that is in the repository.
+In addition, it eliminates the need for every Agent to have internet access to the repositories.

 tip